rackerlabs/rackspace-how-to/content/cloud-servers/reboot-a-server.md

 ### Perform a hard reboot

-If your server is not responding or was shut down manually, perform a hard reboot via the Cloud Control Panel to simulate power cycling the server.
+If your server is not responding or was shut down manually, perform a hard reboot by using the Cloud Control Panel to simulate power cycling the server.

 **Warning:** A hard reboot does not shut down applications gracefully